 The following table sets forth the number of shares owned by each of the selling stockholders.
-All information contained in the table below is based upon their beneficial ownership as of March 11, 1999.
-We are not able to estimate the amount of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may offer all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.
+All information contained in the table below is based upon their beneficial ownership as of August 31, 1999.
+[Need to update to reflect MMA sales in 1999] We are not able to estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may offer all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.
 The following table assumes that all of the shares being registered will be sold.
 The selling stockholders are not making any representation that any shares covered by prospectus will or will not be offered for sale.
 The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
-The following table assumes that after the offering there will be 7,940,405 shares of class A common stock outstanding and 1,060,041shares of Class B common stock outstanding.
-In addition to the shares held in the individual's name, the following table also includes shares held for the benefit of the selling stockholder in our 401(k) Plan and Associate Stock Ownership Plan.
+The percentage calculations in the following table are based upon 8,017,030 shares of our Class A common stock which were outstanding as of September 27, 1999.